cerradamartos/WateringSystem/README.md

 # WateringSystemII
-The initial idea is to create an easily controlable watering system with Arduino and the MIT App inventor.
+The initial idea is to create a cheap and simple watering system with Arduino.